dxdxdt/UnityAutoBuild/README.md

 advanced use.

 The config file is validated before used by the script using `UnityAutoBuild.xsd` file.
-If `xmllint` complains, it is worth to read the schema to understand how the config file can be written.
+If `xmllint` complains, it is worth reading the schema to understand how the config file can be written.
 Here's the description of the content.